petermr/CEVOpen/dictionary/eoTargetOrganism/eoTargetOrganism.md

 File Data
 ---------

--   **Description:** A dictionary of 307 target organisms resolved to wikidataIDs, including genus and species of bacteria, fungi, protist, protozoa, and other microorgnisms.
+-   **Description:** A dictionary of terms describing 307 target organisms resolved to wikidataIDs (including genus and species of bacteria, fungi, protist, protozoa, and other microorgnisms), with 154 terms including names of related diseases.

 -   **Filename:** eoTargetOrganism.xml